-Though it may be hard to believe, it’s been almost a year since the world shut down and most of us had some upcoming vacations cancelled.
+Though it may be hard to believe, it’s been over a year since the world shut down and most of us had some upcoming vacations cancelled.
 If you’re like most of us, you got some kind of flight credit from the airline.
 Generally, flight credits are good for about a year from their initial issue date, so if you still have a flight credit or voucher you haven’t used yet, now’s the time to check on that.
 You’ll want to make sure you know when it expires (the expiration date may have changed) and start thinking about using it if it’s expiring soon.

 Here’s what you need to know about your flight credit:

 1. Some airlines have extended vouchers and credits.

 Good news: you might have more time to use up that credit than you initially thought.

 Most flight credits were initially offered with an expiration date a year from either your original purchase date or a year from the date your credit was issued—which many of us assumed would be more than enough time to use them.
 However, one year later and we’re still living in the pandemic-era, so many people still don’t feel comfortable traveling or may not be able to visit the destination on their ticket even if they wanted to.

 In response, many airlines have extended credits even further.
 Keep in mind that some airlines have further complicated policies by applying different waivers and extensions to different credits depending on when your original flight was booked.
 If you’re confused at all, just give the airline a call and have your airline reservation number handy.
 (We include this in your confirmation email, next to your StudentUniverse reservation number.)
 They can help you confirm which waiver/expiration date is applicable to your credit.

 Here’s how major US airlines have extended their credits: